 Inheritance of environmental effects.
 Although a permanent response to directional selection requires the promotion of underlying genetic change, a transient response can sometimes be achieved in the absence of genetic variation.
 Because selection operates regardless of the source of phenotypic variation, if variation at the phenotypic level owing to intrinsic and/or extrinsic environmental effects is partly heritable across generations, the mean phenotype will still move in the direction of selection, even in the absence of genetic variation (Foundations 9.5).
-Unlike the situation with genetic change, however, such a shift will not be permanent.
-Rather, under persistent directional selection, the population mean phenotype is expected to reach an alternative stable state reflecting a balance between the directional force of selection operating on phenotypes and the erosion of progress each generation resulting from the dilution of inherited environmental effects.
+However, unlike the situation with genetic change, such a shift will not be permanent.
+Rather, under persistent directional selection, the population mean phenotype is expected to reach an alternative steady state reflecting a balance between the directional force of selection operating on phenotypes and the erosion of progress each generation resulting from the dilution of inherited environmental effects.
 If selection is relaxed, all progress due to the inheritance of acquired environmental deviations will be quickly eroded away.

-This sort of transient response to selection is expected to apply to any cellular feature that is partly inherited across generations.
+This sort of transient response to selection applies to any cellular feature that is partly inherited across generations.
 For example, any trait that is a function of the number of molecules within a cell (such as a metabolic rate) will naturally be subject to inheritance across cellular generations owing to the fact that the contents of progeny cells are derived immediately from parental-cell constituents, with the molecular composition subsequently undergoing turnover associated with continued production and degradation.
 Given that offspring in unicellular species inherit half of their parent-cell constituents, these kinds of effects are expected to be much more significant than in multicellular species.
+Indeed, the complete dissipation of maternal environmental effects can require up to ten generations in bacterial populations140.

 Such effects are of likely relevance to laboratory experiments that either intentionally or indirectly select for extreme phenotypes.
 For example, as noted above for the adder growth model, large adult cells yield large progeny cells (although not as large, on average, as themselves), which more rapidly reach the point of cell division.
-Smaller cells take a longer time to reach the requisite cell-volume increase Δ , and hence lag in terms of their contribution to the growing population.
-Although the descendants of deviant cells will gradually move back towards the expected offspring size of Δ , with imperfect cell division, extreme cell sizes will continuously be produced anew, recreating the biasing process.
-This verbal model needs to be worked out in a more formal manner, but it provides a potentially simple and general explanation for the consistent observation of cells becoming larger in environments with higher nutritional status noted above.
-Notably, the complete dissipation of maternal environmental effects can require up to ten generations in bacterial populations (Vashistha et al. 2021).
+Smaller cells take a longer time to reach the requisite cell-volume increase of Δ , and hence lag in terms of their contribution to the growing population.
+Although the descendants of large, rapidly dividing cells will gradually move back towards the expected offspring size of Δ , with imperfect cell division, extreme cell sizes will continuously be produced anew, recreating the biasing process.
+This verbal model needs to be worked out in a more formal manner, but it provides a potentially simple and general explanation for the consistent observation of cells becoming larger in environments with higher nutritional status, even in the absence of genetic variation, as noted above.

-A selection experiment by Yoshida et al. (2014) may be relevant here.
-Using a cell sorter, they selected for smaller cell size in cultures of $E.\ coli$ for 22 consecutive days by allowing only the smallest 1% of reproducing cells to propagate to the next generation.
-Overall, a decline of $\sim 20\%$ mean size was observed, with the variance in cell size decreasing only slightly (implying that sufficient opportunity for selection, but not necessarily genetic variance, remained throughout the experiment).
+A selection experiment by Yoshida et al.152 may be relevant here.
+Using a cell sorter, they selected for smaller cell size in cultures of E. coli for 22 consecutive days by allowing only the smallest 1% of reproducing cells to propagate to the next generation.
+Overall, an ~ 20% decline of mean cell size was observed, with the variance in size decreasing only slightly (implying that sufficient opportunity for selection, but not necessarily genetic variance, remained throughout the experiment).
 Sequencing the entire genome of one selected population revealed only a single nucleotide change, the relevance of which remained unclear.